opsway/slim-attribute-router/README.md

 ## Enabling the Attribute Router
 Attribute router extends slims default RouteCollector, all you need to do is instantiate attribute router and pass it on to AppFactory.
-First parameter is root namespace part of app.
+First parameter is array of namespace parts of app.
 It will be used for filtering classes in which search of parameters will go on.

 ```php